secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/remote-com/index.html.md

 ----

 The following benefits are provided by [Remote](https://www.remote.com/) and apply to team members who are contracted through Remote.
-If there are any questions, these should be directed to the Total Rewards team at GitLab who will then contact the appropriate individual at Remote.
+If there are any questions, these should be directed to help@remote.com.

 ## Brazil